 How is this test done?

-This test requires a 24-hour urine sample.
-For this sample, you must collect all of
+This test is done with a 24-hour urine sample.
+For this sample, you must collect all

 Does this test pose any risks?